 The new guidelines have been compiled thanks to hundreds of hours of critical pro bono support from a major law firm.
 There is, however, also a long-term solution: for healthcare licensing regulations, currently under the jurisdiction of individual states, to be standardized across the country.
 Upwardly Global is working with legislators, regulators, healthcare providers and grassroots and national organizations in several states to make it easier for immigrants and refugees eager to share their talents and skills.
 It’s a win-win solution for state healthcare capacity, for workers and for the many Americans in need of medical care.

-If you are looking for job placement support, Upwardly Global would like to be of assistance.
-Please email: email@example.com
+If you are a recent immigrant or refugee with professional experience looking for job placement support, Upwardly Global would like to be of assistance.
+Please go to upwardlyglobal.org or email email@example.com

 Upwardly Global is a national nonprofit whose mission is to eliminate employment barriers for immigrant and refugee professionals, and advance the inclusion of their skills into the U.S. economy.